Hundreds of ingredients are added to foods during processing to enhance the flavor of the final product.

 MSG boosts the flavor of foods by stimulating taste receptors and has been shown in research studies to increase the acceptance of particular flavors.
 Adding MSG to foods results in an umami taste, which is characterized as savory and meaty (

 The FDA mandates that MSG must be labeled by its usual name of monosodium glutamate when used as an ingredient in food.
 Foods that naturally contain MSG, such as tomato products, protein isolates, and cheeses, aren’t required to list MSG as an ingredient (6).

 In other countries, MSG is classified as a food additive and may be listed by the E-number E621 (7).

 Here are 8 foods that commonly contain MSG.

-In fact, MSG symptom complex is a condition characterized by symptoms including headache, hives, swelling of the throat, itching, and belly pain experienced by some people shortly after consuming MSG-laden Chinese food (
+In fact, MSG symptom complex is a condition characterized by symptoms including headache, hives, swelling of the throat, itching, and belly pain experienced by some people shortly after consuming MSG-laden food (

 MSG is also used by franchises like Kentucky Fried Chicken and Chick-fil-A to enhance the flavor of foods.